shihab-newaz/TechVibe/README.md

-# EcomSentimentAnalysis
+# TechVibe

-EcomSentimentAnalysis is a full-stack e-commerce application with integrated sentiment analysis for product reviews.
+TechVibe is a full-stack e-commerce application with integrated sentiment analysis for product reviews.
 It uses Django for the backend, React for the frontend, and MongoDB as the database.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)